-Power of 26.
-Subject to the provisions of this Law, the person for the time being entered in the register as proprietor proprietor of a trade mark shall, subject to any rights appearing from to assign and the register to be vested in any other person, have power to assign the trade mark, and to give effectual receipts for any consideration for an assignment thereof.
+26. Subject to the provisions of this Law, the person for the time being entered in the register as proprietor of a trade mark shall, subject to any rights appearing from the register to be vested in any other person, have power to assign the trade mark, and to give effectual receipts for any consideration for an assignment thereof.